gchwalik/pawsitive/backend/README.md

 This does have impact on our development though, as to successfully manipulate and debug the environments we need to frequently work inside the containers themselves.

-If you want to edit packages, investigate build issues, ets, you'll run `make run` to start up the container, then in a different terminal `make exec` to drop into the container, and then make the changes/run the commands that you need.
+If you want to edit packages, investigate build issues, etc, you'll run `make run` to start up the container, then in a different terminal `make exec` to drop into the container, and then make the changes/run the commands that you need.

 I detail here some of the dev process to keep in mind.